Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 -
 -
 ##Binary Search
 Suppose you’re searching for a person in the phone book (what an old-fashioned sentence!).
 Their name starts with K.

-        Would you start at the beginning or would you jump to the middle Facebook login.
+Would you start at the beginning or would you jump to the middle?
+    Facebook login:
-            Search username database.
+        -Search username database.
-            You name is karlmegeddon
+        -Your name is karlmegeddon
     How would you solve these search problems: binary search

 -
 -
 ##Binary Search (continued)
 Binary search is an algorithm; its input is a sorted list of elements (I’ll explain later why it needs to be sorted).

 If an element you’re looking for is in that list, binary search returns the position where it’s located.

     Otherwise, binary search returns null.
         Looking for companies in a phone book with binary search (or other example)